ChanJin0801/youtubeSearchApp-ReactNative/README.md

 # SimpleYoutubeSearchApp-ReactNative

-This project is simple youtube search app.
+This project is a simple youtube search app.

 (The video recommendation list might be updated as K-pop live clips soon.)